wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 !!! note
     This VAA type is also referred to as a payload3 message or a Contract Controlled Transfer.

-The Token Transfer with Message data structure is identical to the token-only data structure with the addition of a `payload` field containing arbitrary bytes.
+The Token Transfer with Message data structure is identical to the token-only data structure, with the exception of the `fee` field which is replaced with the `from_address` field, and the addition of a `payload` field containing arbitrary bytes.
 In this arbitrary byte field, an app may include additional data in the transfer to inform some application-specific behavior.

 - `payload_id` ++"u8"++ -  the ID of the payload.
 This should be set to `3` for a token transfer with message
 - `amount` ++"u256"++ - amount of tokens being transferred